ONSdigital/ons-ppt/themes/data_analysis/RAP/QA_for_RAP/book/modular_code.md

 Classes can be useful when representing real objects in our code, as the examples below demonstrate.

 Although classes exist in R, writing custom classes is less common than it is in Python (and other OOP enabling languages).
-Because of this, the following sub-section will focus primarily on Python classes.
+Because of this, the following sub-section will focus primarily on **Python classes**.
 If you are coding in R, you may wish to [move to the next section.](#split-complex-code-into-multiple-scripts)

 With a more complex system, OOP can help to reduce complexity by hiding low-level details from users, such as an internal state.